 Host the application on Amazon S3

-You can launch an EC2 instance and use it for the sole purpose of hosting web applications.
-You might take this approach if you cannot host the application on S3, but you want to separate the web application tier from the GIS web service tier.
-In this scenario, you'll need to make sure that your Amazon security group (s) allow the necessary communication between all your instances.
+You can launch an EC2 instance for the sole purpose of hosting custom web apps.
+You can take this approach if you cannot host the application on S3 but you want to separate the web app tier from the GIS web service tier.
+In this scenario, you must make sure that your Amazon security group (or groups) allows the necessary communication between all your instances.